Inklementia/Inklementia/README.md

 ### Hello, my beautiful weebs 👋
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=inklementia&label=Profile%20views&color=blue&style=for-the-badge" alt="inklementia" /><a href="https://t.me/inklementia_writes"> <img src="https://img.shields.io/badge/Random%20Things-Blog-2CA5E0?style=for-the-badge" /></a> </p>

-I am Inna and and I am a BS graduate.
+I am Inna and I am a BS graduate.

-- 🔭 I’m currently working as a Flutter Developer - [Sooperwise](https://play.google.com/store/apps/details?id=com.sooperwise.mobile) and [Didox](https://play.google.com/store/apps/details?id=uz.didox.mobile)
+- 🔭 I’m currently working as a Mobile Flutter Developer - [Sooperwise](https://play.google.com/store/apps/details?id=com.sooperwise.mobile) and [Didox](https://play.google.com/store/apps/details?id=uz.didox.mobile)
 - 🌱 I’m actively learning about Game Development and looking for a part-time job as a Unity Developer.
+- 👨‍💻 I love to draw! ...yet rarely post my art projects, but if I do!
+You can find them on <a href="https://www.instagram.com/inklementia/?hl=en">Instagram</a> and <a href="https://www.behance.net/Inklementia">Behance</a>.
-- 👨‍💻 All of my web projects are available at [inklementia.uz](https://inklementia.uz) (russian)
+- 🌐 I used to work as a web developer.
+All of my web projects are available at [inklementia.uz](https://inklementia.uz) (Russian)
 - ✨ Goals: Collaborate and work on various Open Source projects, and learn more about Game Design and Game Development.
-- ⚡ Fun fact: I think I am funny... and I love drawing, video games and cupcakes 🧁!
+- ⚡ Fun fact: I think I am funny and love video games, and cupcakes 🧁!

  ***